Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 Bringing furlough to an end

-What happens at the end of the furlough scheme in April 2021?
+What happens when the furlough scheme closes at the end of September 2021?

 The idea is that employees will be able to come back to work.

-However, if trading conditions have not improved sufficiently for you to take all the furloughed employees back when the scheme ends then you will be able to make them redundant.
+However, if trading conditions have not improved sufficiently for you to take all the furloughed employees back when the scheme ends, you will be able to make them redundant.
 This is significant because other European countries that have similar schemes in place are imposing restrictions on employers making redundancies.
-No such conditions are being imposed in the UK.
+No such conditions are being imposed in the UK under the CJRS.

-Can we make furloughed employees redundant before the end of April 2021 and still claim the grant?
+Can we make furloughed employees redundant before the scheme closes and still claim the grant?

 We look at redundancy during and after furlough in more detail in our Restructuring the workplace post Covid 19 – FAQs for employers.